NEU-ABLE-LAB/NEU_RC_HELLO/README.md

     | ![XMing tray icon](https://www.cs.iastate.edu/files/page/images/x-forwarding-win08.png) |

     ```bash
-    $ srun -n 2 -p general --x11 --pty /bin/bash
+    $ srun -n 2 --mem=4gb -p general --x11 --pty /bin/bash
     ```

     Explanation of command:
     * [`srun`](https://slurm.schedmd.com/srun.html) - Run a slurm job.
-    * `-n 2` - Specify that two tasks will be run, so specify at least 2 CPUs.
+    * `-n 2` - Specify that two tasks will be run, so specify at least 2 CPU cores.
+    * `--mem=4gb` - Specify that a minimum of 4GB of memory should be allocated to the job.
     * `-p general` - Request nodes from the `general` partition.
     * `--x11` - Enable graphical interfaces to be forwared through the SSH connection using the [X Window System](https://en.wikipedia.org/wiki/X_Window_System).
     * `--pty /bin/bash` After provisioning the job, start a pseudo terminal and then open the standard [Bash Unix shell](https://en.wikipedia.org/wiki/Bash_(Unix_shell)).